 Let’s get started!

-Heat the oil in a small sauce pan over medium-high heat and cook the garlic and ginger for a minute or two until softened and very fragrant. Ā Add the green onions and cook for another minute.
+Heat the oil in a small sauce pan over medium-high heat and cook the garlic and ginger for a minute or two until softened and very fragrant.

 Add the mashed fermented black beans and cook for another minute.

-Add the remaining ingredients, except for the cornstarch, and bring to a boil. Ā Reduce the heat to medium and simmer for 10-12 minutes or until the liquid has been reduced by half.
+Add the remaining ingredients, except for the cornstarch, and bring to a boil.
+Reduce the heat to medium and simmer for 10-12 minutes or until the liquid has been reduced by half.

 Stir in the cornstarch mixture and simmer for another minute or until thickened.